 Celebrating the ending of slavery is also celebrating the beginning of freedom.

-While Juneteenth has been recognized and celebrated within the Black community for over 150 years, I believe this year might be one of the most important years of all.
-The deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and many others have created an uproar across the world that is screaming “Stop killing Black people!”
+While Juneteenth has been recognized and celebrated within the Black community for over 150 years, 2020 was the year it entered the national conversation.
+The deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, and many others created an uproar across the world that is screaming “Stop killing Black people!”
 Sure, we’re not currently living on plantations, picking cotton in the scorching sun, and being chained to a wall at night while we sleep, but we’re not exactly far from it.

 Black people are being killed at such an accelerated rate, and many of these killings are unjustified.
 And for those of us who are still alive, we often fear living our lives “normally” because we, as Black people, are not widely accepted and respected in this country.
-The chains our ancestors quite literally once had around their neck, wrist, or ankles, we now figuratively have them in our minds and around our opportunities.
+The chains our ancestors quite literally once had around their necks, wrists, or ankles, we now figuratively have them in our minds and around our opportunities.

-Juneteenth is important every year, and was declared a federal holiday in 2021, but because the day is widely centered around freedom and the end of slavery, has the Black community asking, “In 2020, how free are we?”
+Juneteenth is important every year, and was declared a federal holiday in 2021, but because the day is widely centered around freedom and the end of slavery, has the Black community asking, “Today, how free are we?”